dshue20/interview-prep/trivia/ruby-rails.md

 # Redirect vs render?
 Redirect usually implies that something went wrong with a request, so the user will be redirected to a different view.
 Render is used to bring up content inside a controller assuming there are no errors

+# What is a polymorphic association?
+Allows an ActiveRecord object to be connected to multiple other ActiveRecord objects; e.g. likes on posts and comments

+# Extend vs include
+The “include” makes the module’s methods available to the instance of a class, while “extend” makes these methods available to the class itself